 2 Weeks Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
 We have included some common examples below.
-Do not stop taking any of your medications without talking with your doctor first.
+Don’t stop taking any of your medications without talking with your doctor first.

-- If you take medication to thin your blood, such as to treat blood clots or to prevent a heart attack or stroke, ask the doctor who prescribes it for you when to stop taking it and contact the doctor performing your liver biopsy.
-Some examples are warfarin (Coumadin®), dalteparin (Fragmin®), heparin, tinzaparin (Innohep®), enoxaparin (Lovenox®), aspirin, dipyridamole (Persantine®), clopidogrel (Plavix®), and cilostazol (Pletal®).
+- If you take medication to thin your blood (sometimes taken to treat blood clots or to prevent a heart attack or stroke), ask the doctor who prescribes it for you when to stop taking it and how many days until you need to start again.
+Be sure to share this information with the doctor performing your liver biopsy.
+Examples of blood thinners are:

 - Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®, Motrin®) or naproxen (Aleve®) 7 days before your liver biopsy.
 If you’re having pain or discomfort, take acetaminophen (Tylenol®) instead.
-Do not take more acetaminophen than directed on the label or by your doctor.
+Don’t take more acetaminophen than directed on the label or by your doctor.
+For more information, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

-- Stop taking any herbal remedies and supplements, such as fish oil, vitamin E, and ginkgo biloba, 7 days before your procedure.
+- Stop taking any herbal remedies and supplements (such as fish oil, vitamin E, and ginkgo biloba) 7 days before your procedure.
+For more information, read the resource Herbal Remedies and Cancer Treatment

 If you have an automatic implantable cardioverter-defibrillator (AICD), you will need to get a clearance letter from your cardiologist before your procedure.